smartree/Worktips-v2/README.md

 sudo rm -rf ~/.worktips/
 ``
 - Windows:
 navigate to your user folder.
 Find the appData folder.
-Open the 'appData' folder and find the folder 'worktips' inside.
-Delete the 'worktips' folder.
+Open the 'appData' folder and find the folder 'roaming' inside.
+Inside the 'roaming' folder - delete the 'worktips' sub folder.
 Re-start your client to re-sync from the scratch.
 If you can't find the 'appData' folder turn the 'Show hidden files and folders' option in your Windows.

 **Downloading the blockchain folder from a Linux**